dvarilek/filament-table-select/README.md

 This package introduces a Table Select component that replaces Filament's Select component and enhances it by allowing to select related records from a full-fledged Filament table.

+> [!CAUTION]
+> This package is currently in its early stages of development.

 // TODO: Add Images

 ***